Debt is a slippery slope. It sucks.

 You can also use a debt payoff planner or debt payoff calculator to help you prioritize your debt effectively using the debt-snowball method.

 This may be tough to hear but your life is determined by the things you do on a daily basis.

 Including today, after reading all of these steps below how many actions will you really take to get out of debt?

-Never settle, and continue to live below your means and learn how to grow and better your situation for you and your family.
 You don’t need to close your credit accounts, but cutting or hiding your card will help you avoid the temptation of overspending.

 3. Figure Out How Much Debt You’re In